 Spoiled by the Rest of India

 We had a ball on the prior train trip.
 In the farthest corners of the country, we had deep interactions with locals, ate amazing food, and encountered landscapes and cultures previously unknown to us.
 It was a veritable feast of discovery.

 On Baga Beach, even walking in half a meter of water, touts would run down trying to rent out beach beds.
 ‘No, we’re going for a walk, thank you.’
-But no matter how many times we told them, they insisted we didn’t want to walk and we (fair-skinned Australians) wanted to lie prone in 35 degree, 100% humidity madness.
+But no matter how many times we told them, they insisted we didn’t want to walk and we (fair-skinned Australians) wanted to lie prone in 35 degrees, 100% humidity madness.

 All I could do was compare this experience in Goa with others in India, such as one experience in Udhampur.
 In that typical North Indian town, a group of us spent an hour or so in a local barber, getting traditional shaves, drinking chai, talking to an ex-Army general, walking through meat markets, meeting local school children, being invited (and going) to an engagement party, and just pottering about taking-in Amazing India.
 Hmm, that?
 Or being hassled ALL day by touts in super-touristy Goa?

 If you like beaches with warm water (and barely any waves), and you’re planning on a holiday to just relax and basically do nothing but eat, then Goa isn’t too bad.
 And to be fair, I’m sure people like it for good reasons, but it’s just not a place we enjoyed.
 We absolutely love India, but as silly as this sounds, Goa just didn’t feel like India.